flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 ## Interdisciplinary synergies between AI and cognitive sciences

-*ME: Obviously, neuroscience, psychology, and cognitive science has learned a lot from AI and vice versa.
+***ME: Obviously, neuroscience, psychology, and cognitive science has learned a lot from AI and vice versa.
 What do you think are the biggest chances here?
 What does AI have that neurosciences, psychology, and cognitive sciences can learn most from.
 Or the other way around.
-Can you give an example?*
+Can you give an example?***

 <div class="content">
 <div class="row">
     <div class="col-lg-8">
           <p style="margin-bottom: 0" markdown="1">
-          There are many things [^4].
+          *PYO*: There are many things [^4].
 I will use my own work as an example.
 Psychologists have been discussing the idea that the brain might be motivated to explore novel situations or changing situations for many, many decades.
 Already in the '40s and the '50s, there were psychologists like Daniel Berlyne who proposed to conceptualize curiosity [2].
 They proposed that it might be a very fundamental mechanism to understand how children grow up and develop intelligence.
           For many decades, this concept remained expressed in a verbal manner, without being very well formalized.
           </p>
     </div>